schollii/firmCardStory/docs/firm-card-story/firm-card-story.en.md

     }));
 });
 ```

-Then, paste the following code into the `filedesktop.blocks/map/map.css`:
+Then, add some style rules to the block in the `filedesktop.blocks/map/map.css` file:

 ```css
 .map {